 in hot skillet until the flesh has an opaque color, about 3 to 4 minutes.
 Remove the fish from the pan to a large plate and reserve.

 For the sauce, using the same skillet, over medium heat, add the onion and saute until translucent, then add the chicken stock, ginger

 for 10 minutes.
 Remove from heat and strain

 Return the liquid to a clean skillet, over medium heat.
 Add the raisins

 and reduce the liquid by half its volume.
 Stir in the butter cubes and whisk

 until the sauce thickens.
 Remove from heat and allow to rest until needed.

 Heat a little grapeseed oil in a medium skillet, over medium heat, and add the long bean circles or strips and saute until golden brown.

 To serve, arrange 2 long bean circles in the middle of each plate.
 Top the beans with a fish fillet

 with the sauce.
-Garnish with cilantro
+Garnish

 Cook's Note: to make this dish extra special, you could make a horseradish